 However, if you have an older eggplant, peeling the skin can help reduce the bitterness as the skin contributes to its bitter taste.
 Peel the eggplants only right before using them.

 Salting is one of the most common methods known to get rid of the bitterness in eggplant.
-This process helps draw out the moisture in eggplants and lessens its bitterness.
+This process helps draw out the moisture in eggplants and lessens their bitterness.

 After salting, the eggplant will look less spongy as the salt helps take out the excess liquid and caves in the air pockets making the pieces firmer.
 This process can also help the eggplant absorb less oil while cooking them.